-No KZN PROVINCIAL STRATEGIC GOAL STRATEGIC OBJECTIVE 2021/22 DANNHAUSER IMPLEMENTATIONS Finsure integrated land management use across the province, ensuring equitable access to goods and services, attracting social and financial investment to the N11 and N3.
-It is also a mid-way point between Johannesburg and Durban.
+No KZN PROVINCIAL STRATEGIC GOAL STRATEGIC OBJECTIVE 2021/22 DANNHAUSER IMPLEMENTATIONS access to goods and services, attracting social and financial investment

 2.1.5 Industrial Policy Action Plan (IPAP)

 The LED Strategy takes into cognisance IPAP developed by the Department of Trade and Industry (DTI).
 The policy aids in the development of various sectors of the economy to enable the country to have a competitive fit in the global economy.
 It seeks the country to have reliance on imports while increasing its exports.
 It focuses on the development of the manufacturing sector and sub-sectors.
 The policy ensures that the country moves away from a consumption-based society to a productive one that creates jobs.
 Integration of two aspects of IPAP are;